-An employer seeking to enforce restrictive covenants can apply to the High Court and ask for an interim injunction so that the court orders the ex-employee to comply with restriction.
-Unless it is an absolute emergency the employer should first ask the ex-employee for an undertaking to comply with the restriction before making the court application.
+An employer seeking to enforce restrictive covenants can apply to the High Court and ask for an interim injunction so that the court orders the ex-employee to comply with the restriction.
+Unless it is an emergency, the employer should ask the ex-employee to abide by the covenant before making the court application.

-Employers may also seek damages on account of lost profits due to the breach of the covenant.
-Because many employees would not have the funds themselves to compensate for lost profits employers will often try sue the new employer as well; for example for inciting a breach of contract.
+Employers may also seek damages for lost profits due to the breach of the covenant.
+As many employees would not have the funds to compensate for these losses, former employers will often try to sue the new employer as well for inciting a breach of contract.

-In order to best avoid for this situation, suitable employment contracts should be drafted with appropriate non-competition and non-solicitation clauses and possibly a gardening leave clause.
+To avoid this situation, suitable employment contracts should be drafted with appropriate non-competition and non-solicitation clauses and possibly a garden leave clause.

 At Cartwright King, we provide expert, on-hand legal advice to help you through a dispute.
 Our specialist solicitors cover family law, motoring offences, corporate crime, regulatory law, immigration, health and welfare, child care and criminal cases, allowing us to cater to many needs.

 For information about our services or to start getting the representation you deserve, please call or email us.